thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-7/index.md

 In the 'Setting Boundaries' perspective, we value who we are and what we care about while navigating the complexities of human interactions.
 We champion the freedom of individual expression but also acknowledge the necessity of boundaries for personal well-being.

 As we change and grow, so do our boundaries, reflecting our evolving needs and beliefs.
-Setting boundaries is an act of self-respect and wisdom, ensuring that our interactions are sustainable and that we occasionally say 'no' as an affirmation of our values.
+Setting boundaries is an act of self-respect and wisdom, ensuring that our interactions are sustainable and that we say 'no' when necessary as an affirmation of our values.

 ## How This Perspective Develops

+When we are in the ['Letting Go' perspective](/unlock-your-potential/programs/guide-6), we want to let everyone be who they want to be.
+However, that comes with drawbacks because as we introspect further and learn more about ourselves, we recognize that we have boundaries that can be intruded upon if we allow others to fully express their freedoms.

-We cultivate this perspective as we mature in our understanding that respect for individual freedom includes protecting our own space and peace.
+We develop the 'Setting Boundaries' perspective as we mature in our understanding that respect for individual freedom includes protecting our own space and peace.
 We learn to discern our limits, from our basic dislikes to our absolute deal-breakers, and communicate them effectively.

-It is when we find ourselves in positions of power that we truly shine in this perspective, as we find that our boundaries are being respected.
+It is when we find ourselves in positions of power that we truly shine in this perspective, as we find that our boundaries are being respected by others.

 ![Image](../../../../framework/7_a.jpg)